Complaints and conciliation: a guide for consumers

 Consumer Protection will attempt to conciliate if you are a consumer.
 Generally, we define a consumer as someone who buys, or contracts to buy, goods or services for their own personal use.
 However, there are exceptions including farmers and some not-for-profit organisations, such as school Parents and Citizens’ groups.
 Consumer Protection can advise you if conciliation is an option.

-Under the Australian Consumer Law, businesses have the same rights to remedies if issues arise when they purchase services and goods valued at under $40,000.
+Under the Australian Consumer Law, businesses have the same rights to remedies if issues arise when they purchase services and goods valued at under $100,000*.
 However, Consumer Protection does not take complaints or conciliate in issues relating to business- to-business transactions.
-By calling the Advice Line businesses can get information about any legislation that Consumer Protection administers.
+By calling the contact centre businesses can get information about any legislation that Consumer Protection administers.

 The conciliation process

-Think about what your complaint is about, and then call the Consumer Protection Advice Line for information about the laws that protect you.
+Think about what your complaint is about, and then call the Consumer Protection contact centre for information about the laws that protect you.
 Then, if possible, discuss your issue with the trader.
 If it helps, write down your main points first.
 Make sure you keep any notes, quotes, receipts or other paperwork that support your case.
-You can save photos of your receipts on your smartphone using Consumer Protection’s free app, iShopWA.

 If it is not possible to speak to the trader concerned, or your conversation with them did not resolve the matter, you may need to put your complaint in writing to the trader.
 To assist you there are sample letters on the Consumer Protection website.
 While it may seem difficult to put your issues into a letter, doing this can help you resolve the matter more quickly as most traders will want to make a sale and keep their customers satisfied.